-The values of ER are limited in Figure 2 by the maximal values of 0.5 for acetylene mixtures and of 0.9 for propane-butane mixtures.
+The values of ER are limited in Figure 3 by the maximal values of 0.5 for acetylene mixtures and of 0.9 for propane-butane mixtures.
 For excess values of ER, the impact of the prechamber will be considered as having no push-effect but a combination of combustion products and compression waves.
 Direct detonation initiation.
 In this case, the formed detonation wave enters the channel.
 However, the first measuring pair pressure transducer-photodiode was installed at a distance of ten tube diameters from the entrance to the channel.
 Therefore, we would not detect the detonation wave directly at the channel inlet.
 So, the considered detonation initiation was termed "conditionally direct" (below - "direct").

-Figure 3 shows the experimental data for the possibility of direct detonation initiation depending on the energy value of combustion in the prechamber and the ER for the propane-butane and acetylene-oxygen mixtures.
-The curve separating the conditions for the direct initiation of detonation (see Figure 3, 1) has the form of a parabola with index \sim 3.
+Figure 4 shows the experimental data for the possibility of direct detonation initiation depending on the energy value of combustion in the prechamber and the ER for the propane-butane and acetylene-oxygen mixtures.
+The curve separating the conditions for the direct initiation of detonation of propane-butane mixture (see Figure 4, I) has the form of a parabola with index ~3.
+At ER more then 1 for acetylene oxygen mixture the process of self-decomposition occurs.
+Then, we have not obtain the minimum.
+Energy, released in the prechamber, was calculated using the heat of combustion proportionally the volume of the prechamber.
+The energy was determined by the amount of fuel (ER<1) or oxygen (ER>1) in the prechamber.